darktable-org/dtdocs/content/module-reference/processing-modules/negadoctor.md

 When using color pickers, be careful to avoid including dust and scratches, which can skew the results of the sampled region.

 film stock
 : The first step is to choose "color" or "black and white" in the _film stock_ drop-down.
-If you select "black and white", any sliders that are only used for color only will be hidden from view.
+If you select "black and white", any sliders that are only used for color will be hidden from view.

 ## film properties